The Seafood Ethics Common Language Group

 Next meeting

-The next SECLG will be an in person meeting in London on Wednesday 5 July 2023.
-The topic will be: Opportunities to drive improvements in human rights and labour standards – global and UK.
+The next SECLG meeting will be in person on Wednesday 10 July 2024 in London.
+The topic is TBC.
 For further information, please contact: Karen Green

 Previous two meetings